Enterprises often need global marketing strategies that can get hyperspecific depending on the target regions and countries.

 Enterprise-level companies need well-planned strategies and workflow processes to achieve their goals and maintain productivity and efficiency in internal marketing operations and external collaborations.

 Thankfully, enterprise marketing tools help streamline moving parts and teamwork.
 You can easily define, break down, and monitor your enterprise marketing strategy and execution using these tools.
-This article discusses how creative agencies plan and collaborate on successful enterprise marketing campaigns.
+This article discusses how businesses and marketers plan and collaborate on successful enterprise marketing campaigns.

 While there are many similarities between enterprise and traditional marketing, they differ in the following ways.
 Enterprise marketing:

 - Focuses on customers in international markets and regions

 - Focuses on growth and expansion, not only sales and deals

 - Relies on multi-channel marketing